Short breaks in September

 For those who like their parties fuelled by plenty of beer, there’s nothing to beat Munich‘s massive Oktoberfest, one of Germany’s biggest parties.
 But the most spectacular event has to be the Regata Storica (Historic Regatta) in Venice, when the Grand Canal hosts dozens of historic boats and gondolas, with crews in period costume.

 You could also enjoy one of these fabulous independent cycling breaks.
-Whatever your level of fitness, you can explore some of Europe’s most scenic lanes and coastal trails such as Spain’s Catalan Coast or the Hilltop villages of Provence.
-See the latest special offers.
+Whatever your level of fitness, you can explore some of Europe’s most scenic lanes and coastal trails in France, Portugal and Austria.

 September in the UK